 Christopher will join the following departures:

-Price is per person, double occupancy.
+Prices are per person, double occupancy.
 For a single

-This trip is permitted by a special People-to-People license from the Department of the Treasury’s Office of Foreign Assets Control.
-The itinerary was designed to provide an in-depth cultural experience with numerous opportunities for meaningful interaction with Cubans.
+This trip is permitted through the people-to-people general license category authorized by the Department of the Treasury’s Office of Foreign Assets Control.
+The itinerary was designed to provide an in-depth cultural experience with numerous opportunities for meaningful interactions with Cubans.

 Travel restrictions in Cuba, such as limits on how much one may spend and what may be purchased, will be provided in your pre-departure materials.

 While we do our best to adhere to the itinerary listed here, traveling in Cuba requires flexibility, and changes to hotels and activities may occur.